chan18/SOLID-/README.md

 - Favor multiple small classes over fewr, more complex ones.

 Examine your classes looking for individual responsibilities or jobs.
 In the original terms, you'd be *looking for reasons to change*.
-Each time you find one of these, ==it's potentially another class that you could extract==.
+Each time you find one of these, <ins>it's potentially another class that you could extract</ins>.

 ## Open Close Principle